Doctor Strange: 2010s

 Doctor Strange appeared as a regular character throughout the 2010-2013 The New Avengers series.
-Brother Voodoo, now newly appointed Sorcerer Supreme Doctor Voodoo, sacrifices himself to stop the powerful mystical entity Agamotto from reclaiming the Eye.
+Jericho Drumm, now newly appointed Sorcerer Supreme Doctor Voodoo, sacrifices himself to stop the powerful mystical entity Agamotto from reclaiming the Eye.
 A guilt-ridden Strange rejoins the New Avengers, and he offers the team his valet Wong to act as their housekeeper.

 Strange eventually regains his position of Sorcerer Supreme, but is possessed by a demon and becomes leader of the Black Priests.

 After the various Marvel universes merge into one, Doctor Strange acts as righthand man of Doctor Doom, who has become the ruler of this world after erasing all recollection of the previous separate realities that existed.
 Circumstances force Strange to open a pod that releases the surviving heroes of the original Marvel continuity, known as Earth-616.
 Doom kills Doctor Strange.

 In 2015, Jason Aaron and Chris Bachalo teamed up for the fourth volume of Doctor Strange.
 A new character, reluctant librarian Zelma Stanton, agrees to reorganize Strange's magical library.
-Brother Voodoo returns, and the series and a spinoff, Dr. Strange: Last Days of Magic, sees such characters as Medico Mistico, Magik, Scarlet Witch, Mahatma Doom, Professor Xu, Monako, and Alice Gulliver.
+Jericho Drumm returns, and the series and a spinoff, Dr. Strange: Last Days of Magic, sees such characters as Medico Mistico, Magik, Scarlet Witch, Mahatma Doom, Professor Xu, Monako, and Alice Gulliver.
 With the laws of magic fundamentally altered, and with the loss of his former resources, Doctor Strange is forced to depend on his own physical skills and inventive use of his few functional spells.
 He eventually no longer has access to most of his former spells or his levitating cape.

 During the "Infinity Countdown" storyline, Doctor Strange goes on a space mission.
 He encounters Super-Skrull who has the Time Stone.
 After defeating Super-Skrull, Doctor Strange claims the Time Stone.
 Doctor Strange then tracks down the Mind Stone and finds it in Turk Barrett's possession as Turk manages to evade him.
 When Black Widow's clone arrives seeking out Doctor Strange where she wants to dispose of the Space Stone, he does not want to take it as he knows what would happen if they are in proximity.
 Using a magic spell, Doctor Strange speaks to the holders of the Infinity Stones and requests a parley to reform the Infinity Watch.
 He states to Adam Warlock, Black Widow's clone, Captain Marvel, Star-Lord, and Turk Barrett that they need to safeguard them from such calamities even if one of them is Thanos.